InternScience/Agents-A1/README.md

     --language-model-only
   ```

-## Agent Capability Evaluation (NEED TO RENAME)
+## Agent Capability Evaluation

-In addition to releasing this agent model, We also open-source an evaluation framework for assessing agentic models across core capabilities,
-including tool use and multi-step reasoning.
-The evaluation code is included in this repository under [`evaluation/`](./evaluation), and is also available at: **[InternAgentEval](https://github.com/InternScience/InternAgentEval)**.
+To provide the community with a unified agent evaluation codebase for fair comparison, we have also open-sourced an evaluation framework for assessing agentic models across core capabilities, including tool use and multi-step reasoning.
+The evaluation code is included in the [`evaluation/`](./evaluation) of this repository.

 We use this framework to evaluate the released model under a standardized and reproducible setting.
-Specifically, the model is tested on a set of agent-oriented tasks that require it to understand user goals,
-decompose complex instructions, interact with tools or environments when necessary, and produce final results.
-The evaluation results reported in this model card are generated using the open-source framework above,
-so that users can reproduce the experiments, compare other models under the same protocol, and further extend the benchmark for new agent scenarios.
+Specifically, the model is tested on a set of agent-oriented tasks that require it to understand user goals, decompose complex instructions, interact with tools or environments when necessary, and produce final results.
+The evaluation results reported in [Model Card](https://huggingface.co/InternScience/Agents-A1) are generated using the open-source framework above, so that users can reproduce the experiments, compare other models under the same protocol, and further extend the benchmark for new agent scenarios. (**Note that:** To ensure a fair comparison, we report the benchmark results from their original technical reports.
+If a model does not report the corresponding benchmark results, we evaluate it using the same evaluation protocol as our model.)

-For detailed evaluation scripts, task definitions, metrics, and reproduction instructions, please refer to the framework repository.
+For detailed evaluation scripts, task definitions, metrics, and reproduction instructions, please refer to the evaluation codebase.

 ## Citation